Reducing health inequalities by raising awareness of exposure to polluted air

 • public facing health awareness campaigns

-• improving access and inclusion in green spaces/routes
+• improving access to and inclusion in green spaces/routes

 • creating opportunities for learning and engagement in schools